marwinkirchhofs/m_code_manager/notes.md

   project_config.json, this file is supposed to be the root of information.
 * naming convention for (third-party) testbenches: tb\_<simulator>\_<sim_top>.sv (for example, for verilator: tb_vl_...)
+* naming convention for xip definition scripts: xips\_\*.tcl (yes, although are already in a specific IP directory)
+* hw build: make it clear that `make build` incorporates handling all xilinx ip, including the vio ctrl core.
+If you want to run the build from the gui (and if you are using xips at all), you need to first make sure that xips are set up via the make target (or an according vivado-loaded tcl function).
+Then run synth/impl in whatever way you want from the gui